twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **miTestItem3 Save** and **miTestItem4 Load** – Save or load glyph data from `C:\hltemp\glyph.data` (see **Tools: Import/Export Glyph Data** in the menu for old versions above).
 Create the folder `hltemp` to use these features.

 ### Font Overview
-Version 4.5 added support for bookmarking glyphs (the feature was discontinued since version 7.0 and the menu is hidden).
+Version 4.5 added support for bookmarking glyphs (discontinued since version 7.0 as the menu is hidden).

 ### Import Image Dialog Checkboxes (version 3.0)
 * **Include Diagonals** – The checkbox was dropped after version 4.0.